ensdomains/ens/README.md

 ## HashRegistrarSimplified.sol

 Simplified version of the above, with no support for renewals.
 This is the current proposal for interim registrar of the ENS system until a permanent registrar is decided on.

-## PublicResolver.sol

-Simple resolver implementation that allows the owner of any domain to configure how its name should resolve.
-One deployment of this contract allows any number of people to use it, by setting it as their resolver in the registry.

 # ENS Registry interface